Woods, Fields, Culture

 Our partner hotels in Eisenach provide parking spaces for the entire duration of your bike trip, usually liable to costs.

-Furthermore there is the possibility to park your car for the duration of your trip on a enclosed ground (500 m respectively 5 min walk to the train station): 55,- € per car/8 days.
+Furthermore there is the possibility to park your car for the duration of your trip on a enclosed ground (500 m respectively 5 min walk to the train station): 55,- € per car/8 days (as of 2023).
 Reservation is required with your booking.

 Detailed information on parking at your hotel, you will receive with the travel documents two weeks prior to departure.